Mathematics (MATH)

 Typically Offered: Fall, Spring

-Considers the calculus of real-valued functions of one variable for students who are planning further course work in mathematics, a major in the social or physical sciences, or the premedical program.
+This is the second semester of a year-long single-variable calculus course for students who are planning further course work in mathematics, a major in the natural or social sciences, or the health professions.
 Emphasis is placed on a conceptual understanding of the calculus, presenting material from symbolic, numerical, and graphical points of view.
-Course content include the theory, evaluation, and applications of integration, sequences and series including Taylor polynomials and series, and an introduction to ordinary differential equations.
-This course is the prerequisite for Mathematics 241.
-This course meets four hours per week.
+Course content includes the theory, evaluation, and applications of integration, infinite sequences and series including Taylor polynomials and series, and an introduction to ordinary differential equations.
+Students are expected to know the material in MATH 133 or 135 (differential calculus).

 Students who have earned credit for a course equivalent to Calculus 2 or above cannot enroll in MATH 136.
 Intended for students who have completed one year of Calculus at the high school level.